Danny024/reservoir_pinn_simulator/README.md

 * ⚙️ Input your own reservoir parameters.
 * 🧠 Train new PINN models or load existing ones.
 * 📊 Visualize pressure fields with static slices and dynamic animations.
-* 🗣️ Query pressure values using cutting-edge LLMs like DeepSeek or OpenAI.
+* 🗣️ Query pressure values using cutting-edge LLMs (Deepseek and OpenAI)
 * 📈 Track experiments and manage models with MLflow integration.
 * 📖 Explore a detailed Jupyter Notebook explaining the PINN implementation.